Stop Hating On Pores

-Androgens are the hormones responsible for oil production and they’re related to testosterone.
-Men have more androgens and therefore generally have oilier skin, but women have them too.
+Androgens are the hormones responsible for oil production.
+Men have more androgen hormones than women, and generally have oilier skin.
 When androgens increase during hormonal shifts—puberty, menstrual cycles, pregnancy—sebum production increases.
 While you can’t really control the amount of sebum being produced, you can control how it affects your skin.
-If allowed to build up, sebum gets trapped beneath dead skin cells and creates and impaction.
+If allowed to build up, sebum gets trapped beneath dead skin cells and creates an impaction.
 This is how pimples and blackheads get formed.
 So be sure to keep to a consistent routine of cleansing, toning and exfoliating.

 First, let’s get something straight.
 Pores do not open and close.
 They are not a muscle.
 They’re just a tiny little hole in skin that sometimes appear to be stretched when it gets too full of gunk.
 Steaming does not open them wider.
 What steaming does is loosen compactions making it easier to extract them.
 Professional facials include steam for this reason.

 You can’t.
 And, you wouldn’t want to.
-As discussed, pores are essential to the healthy function of your skin.
-Remember, your skin is a living organ and essentially, pores are the lungs of your skin.
+Pores are essential to the healthy function of your skin.
+Remember, your skin is a living organ and, essentially, pores are the lungs of your skin.
 And please do not attempt to pluck all the hairs from your problem areas.
 Not only will this do nothing to decrease the size of the pore, it can cause trauma to the follicle, which can trigger an increase in melanin production leading to hyperpigmentation.
 Minimize the appearance of pores by keeping skin clean and avoiding heavy creams or comedogenic products.

 Banish impurities and impactions with a detoxifying mask.
 Vivant’s Sulfur Clay Mask draws out dirt, removes excess oil, accelerates cell turnover and improves circulation.
 Sulfur is a natural exfoliant and anti-bacterial agent.